August 2025

 Build Smaller.
 Deliver Bigger.

-This Fortune 500 company proved that bigger isn’t always better.
+ServiceNow proved that bigger isn’t always better.
 By curating agentic, code, and math data, they unlocked large-model performance with half the cost and time.

 If your organization is facing the same plateau, the path forward is clear: curate smarter, train leaner, and deliver enterprise-grade AI without runaway spend.